dymaczew/microservices-workshop/Deploying microservice for database integration.md

 14. Select Jobs tab and click `Add Job` of type Deploy
 15. Select Deployer Type: `IBM Containers on Bluemix`.
 Accept default values for Target, Organization, Space and Deployment Strategy
 16. Provide the unique name (for example micro-inventory-\<username\>).
 Leave port value 80
-17. Because we need the containers to communicate between public endpoints (Netflix components as well as MySQL are deployed on other account) you have to deploy container as a group with public route (domain name accesible from Internet).
+17. Because we need the containers to communicate between public endpoints (Netflix components as well as MySQL are deployed on other account) you have to deploy container as a group with public route (domain name accessible from Internet).
 To do this edit the deployment script and comment line
       #/bin/bash deployscripts/deploycontainer.sh
 and uncomment line
       /bin/bash deployscripts/deploygroup.sh